 This element is mandatory.
 The senior responsible person is required to document the organizational reporting structure that describes each position that has responsibility for food safety.
 The organisational structure provides a snapshot of how these positions interact and share that responsibility.
+While an organizational chart may be used it is not the only way to demonstrate which positions are responsible for food safety.
+The reporting structure should also identify those who have responsibility for communication with customer and a defined system for that communication.

-Senior management must convey this to every employee.
-This will be written into job descriptions for all roles within the site that impact food safety.
+Senior management must convey the food safety responsibilities to every employee who has been identified as having an impact on food safety.
+This will be written into the job descriptions for all roles within the site that do impact food safety.
 Job descriptions for key personnel must include a provision for coverage on all shifts and replacement during absence.
 There must be documented instructions and training for all staff to report food safety problems to personnel with the authority to initiate actions.